bcdev/metop-sounder-tools/README.txt

 When there is a module 'beam-metop-avhrr-reader' of version 1.3 in the BEAM modules directory, please remove the module manually.
 The Metop Sounder Tools require at least Version 1.4 of the module.
+Version 1.4 is distributed with Version 1.0 of the Metop Sounder Tools.

 Usage